Enderby Island: History

+Derry Castle

-On 20 March 1887, the Derry Castle, an iron barque registered in Boston, Massachusetts, ran aground off Enderby Island nine days into its journey.
+On 20 March 1887, Derry Castle, an iron barque registered in Boston, Massachusetts, ran aground off Enderby Island nine days into its journey.
 The ship was en route from Geelong, Victoria to Falmouth, Cornwall and was crewed by a complement of twenty-three sailors.
 It carried one passenger and a cargo of wheat.
 The Derry Castle was owned by P. Richardson & Co. and was under the command of Captain J. Goffe.

 The surviving members of the Derry Castle crew found a castaway depot at Sandy Bay.
 They proceeded to construct some further crude shelters around this depot.
 On a cliff overlooking the water, they buried the bodies of their fellow crew members that had washed ashore.
 The grave was marked with the ship's figurehead.

 After 192 days the Derry Castle was officially posted as missing by Lloyd's of London.
 On 21 September 1887, a 45-ton steamer, the Awarua, arrived in Hobson's Bay, Victoria, Australia, returning from an illegal sealing expedition in the Auckland Islands.
 On board the Awarua were the remaining eight survivors from the Derry Castle.

 The Derry Castle grave site was maintained for many years by the New Zealand government until it sank into the ground.
 However, during World War II, the ship's figurehead was resurrected by coastwatchers stationed on the islands in the Cape Expedition programme.
 The figurehead can now be viewed (along with other items from the wreck) at the Canterbury Museum in Christchurch, New Zealand.
 In its place, a tombstone now marks the site of the sailors' graves.

 Fauna

 Important Bird Area

 Enderby Island was cleared of introduced species, such as cattle, pig, rabbit and rat in 1994, and by 2015 the abundance of wildlife was notable compared with Auckland Island.
-The island is part of the Auckland Island group Important Bird Area (IBA), identified as such by BirdLife International because of the significance of the group as a breeding site for several species of seabirds as well as the endemic Auckland shag, Auckland teal, Auckland rail and Auckland snipe.
+The island is part of the Auckland Island group Important Bird Area (IBA), identified as such by BirdLife International because of the significance of the group as a breeding site for several species of seabirds as well as the endemic Auckland shag, Auckland teal and Auckland snipe.

 Other fauna include the brown skua, New Zealand pipit, New Zealand sea lion, northern giant petrel and yellow-eyed penguin.
 Dominant vegetation include rata forest and megaherbs such as the Campbell Island carrot.

+Holocene bird bones recovered from sand dunes on Enderby Island largely comprise seabirds still found in the Auckland Islands today, but the abundance of certain species has changed over time.